 - the date that you serve the notice on the tenant(s)

 - the total amount of rent due

 - proof of service

 How should I serve this notice?

-It’s best to serve an eviction notice in person directly to your tenant, and preferably with a witness.
-If the tenant is not available, you may serve it to an adult who lives on the premises.
+It’s best to send an eviction notice directly to your tenant, preferably with a witness.
+If the tenant is unavailable, you may serve it to an adult living on the premises.
 If no one is available, you can post the notice in a conspicuous place, such as on the front door at eye level.